loranger32/yocm/README.md

 - For zip Code parsing:

   - [ImageMagick](https://legacy.imagemagick.org/) version **6** required.
-You need to allow the treatment of pdf in the security policies.
+You need to allow the treatment of PDF in the security policies.
 If it fits your security policy, in the file `policy.xml`, just comment out the line :

     ~~~ xml
       <policy domain="coder" rights="none" pattern="PDF" />